entjos/JointFPM/cran-comments.md

 ## Resubmission

 This is a resubmission.
 In this version I have:
-- Changed the beginning sentence of the description file.
+- Changed the beginning sentence of the description file.,
-- Removed unnecessary line breaks from the description file.
+- Removed unnecessary line breaks from the description file,
+- Fixed typos in the description and help files.

 Currently, there are no references for the methods implemented in JointFPM available.